Undergraduate Major & Minor College of Professional Studies

 Dr. Sutton: Totally lost my train of thought.

 PLU has one of the most respected education programs in the region, with an emphasis on relational teaching and socially just, equity-focused instruction.
-You will be in K-12 schools starting your first semester in the program, completing 240-300 hours before full-time student teaching.
+You will be in K-12 schools starting your first semester in the program, completing education 240-300 hours before full- time student teaching.
 These experiences allow you to combine learning from coursework and practicums to become a well-equipped new teacher.
 You’ll develop deep connections with your professors and fellow education students, who will become career-long trusted colleagues.
-As a first year teacher with a bachelor’s degree, you can earn a $60,000 salary in our local districts and join thousands of alumni making a difference for children every day.
+PLU’s direct admission to education means your application to PLU is also your application to education.
+As long as you meet academic and Washington state requirements, you will be guaranteed a spot in your teacher certification program.

 Elementary (K-8) Certification with endorsements in: